 The first four cables (marked blue) are simple cables connecting regular SATA and/or eSATA ports.
 The following two (marked purple) are solutions for installing an eSATA port or optimizing cable layout in your PC.
 The last four (marked orange) are for connecting different SATA drives with a 22-pin connector to different ports.

-The most economic and reliable choice for the simplest use, these SATA to SATA cables with locking latch will last you a long time for a price that most manufacturers sell one cable.
+The most economical and reliable choice for the simplest use, these SATA to SATA cables with locking latch will last you a long time for a price that most manufacturers sell one cable.
 We picked this set of four cables, since 4 is enough SATA cables for the vast majority of people and, while you could get cheaper cables in packs with 6 or more, you will probably never use all of them.

 With many different PC builds out there, even space for cables may become an issue.
 The huge amount of different variations of StarTech SATA cables is definitely the solution to that problem.
 You can find the best SATA to SATA cable for your needs among the many different shapes (left, right or standard) and lengths (6-36 in).